simp/pupmod-simp-sssd/README.md

 #### I want to use LDAP users

-Instatiating the LDAP provdier will automatically set access_provider = 'ldap', and you can pass configuration options to the declaration of the defined tyep.
+Instantiating the LDAP provider will automatically set access_provider = 'ldap', and you can pass configuration options to the declaration of the defined type.
 The options below are only useful as example syntax, you may need to check [the sssd man page](https://linux.die.net/man/5/sssd-ldap) or the code for sssd::provider::ldap for a full list of options and examples